amarnathreddy0201/amarnathreddy0201/pytorch.md

 ### 13) Components of PyTorch

-a.
-Tensors (torch.Tensor) → The basic data structure in PyTorch, similar to NumPy arrays, but with extra features like GPU acceleration.
+- Tensors (torch.Tensor) → The basic data structure in PyTorch, similar to NumPy arrays, but with extra features like GPU acceleration.

-b.
-Autograd → PyTorch’s automatic differentiation engine that computes gradients for tensors, which is the key for training neural networks.
+- Autograd → PyTorch’s automatic differentiation engine that computes gradients for tensors, which is the key for training neural networks.

-c.
-Neural Network Module (torch.nn) → A high-level module that provides layers, loss functions, and tools to easily build neural network models.
+- Neural Network Module (torch.nn) → A high-level module that provides layers, loss functions, and tools to easily build neural network models.

-d.
-Optimizers (torch.optim) → Algorithms like SGD and Adam that update model parameters using the gradients calculated by autograd.
+- Optimizers (torch.optim) → Algorithms like SGD and Adam that update model parameters using the gradients calculated by autograd.

-e.
-Data Utilities (torch.utils.data) → Classes like Dataset and DataLoader to handle data loading, batching, and preprocessing efficiently.
+- Data Utilities (torch.utils.data) → Classes like Dataset and DataLoader to handle data loading, batching, and preprocessing efficiently.

-f.
-Ecosystem Libraries → Extensions such as TorchVision (for images), TorchText (for language), and TorchAudio (for audio tasks).
+- Ecosystem Libraries → Extensions such as TorchVision (for images), TorchText (for language), and TorchAudio (for audio tasks).

-g.
-CUDA Support (torch.cuda) → Lets you easily move tensors and models to GPU for faster training and computation.
+- CUDA Support (torch.cuda) → Lets you easily move tensors and models to GPU for faster training and computation.